jks8787/jks8787-todo-app/README.md

 #### A sample app for learning React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 * this project was setup with create-react-app version `1.5.2`
 * this project is intended for use with node version `8.12.0` the latest stable version as of writing

-* This Project is a small todo app intended as a starting point for new react engineers
+* this project is a small todo app intended as a starting point for new react engineers

 ##### To start up the application